diagrid-labs/catalyst-pizza-demo/README.md

 > - Vercel CLI
 > - Diagrid CLI

 > You can use this devcontainer [locally in VSCode](https://code.visualstudio.com/docs/devcontainers/containers) (requires [Docker Desktop](https://www.docker.com/products/docker-desktop/)) or directly in [GitHub Codespaces](https://github.com/features/codespaces).
+The `npm install` and `dotnet build` commands described in this README can be skipped if the devcontainer is used.

 ### Setup